ZupIT/ritchie-docs/content/en/Formulas/Workspaces.md

 ## How to Delete?

-To delete a workspace, you just have to run this command:
+To delete a workspace, run the command below:

 ```text
 rit delete workspace